benbrastmckie/.config/README.md

 ```

 Remove any lines that you did not want to include in the ignore list and save and quite with `<space>q`.
+If there are any untracked files that you want to include in this config (e.g., a config file for some other program that you want to track), you can stage those files by navigating to them and hitting `<space>`.

-Once you have excluded or ignored (or possibly staged) each untracked file that appears, you can now move to stage the modified files either by hitting `<space>` when hovering over that file, or by hitting `a` to stage all remaining files assuming that there are no untracked files left.
+Once you have excluded or ignored (or possibly staged) each of the untracked files that originally appeared, you can begin to stage the modified files either by hitting `<space>` when hovering over each file, or by hitting `a` to stage all files assuming that there are no remaining untracked files.
-Once all remaining files have been staged, you can commit changes with `c`, entering a message and hitting `Enter`.
+Once all files have been staged, you can commit changes with `c`, entering a message such as "initial commit" and hitting `Enter`.
 You can now push your changes up to your repo with `P`.
 This may require that you enter your GitHub password.
-To avoid having to always enter your password, see the next steps included below.
+To avoid having to enter your password each time you want to push changes, see the instructions in the next section.

 ### Adding an SSH Key to GitHub